Where to Hunt Game Birds

 The Rotoehu forest provides excellent upland game bird hunting during the season.
 Access permits are via First Security above.

 Waimangu for access provides access to Lake Rotomahana.
 Access permits are via First Security above.

 Some of New Zealand's best pheasant and quail hunting is found in the Eastern Region.
 A lot of this hunting is in the production forestry areas of the Bay of Plenty managed by Timberlands Ltd. For information on how to obtain a permit to hunt in these forests contact First Security, 23 Monokia Street, Rotorua Ph 07-347 0297 Upland game bird hunters in the Gisborne- East Coast area can apply to Juken New Zealand LTD for permits to hunt game birds within forest blocks that they manage in the Gisborne and Wairoa area, this includes the Patunamu and Wharerata Forests.
 Permits and more information relating to this is available from the Juken NZ office at 74 McDonalds Rd, Matawhero, Gisborne, Ph 06 869 1100.

-For information and advice on wetland creation contact the staff at your local Fish & Game office.
+For information and advice on wetland creation, contact the staff at your local Fish & Game office.
 Wetlands in the Eastern Region are now rare.
-In some parts less than 1% of the original wetlands remain.
+In some parts, less than 1% of the original wetlands remain.

 The Habitat Trust fund is one source of funding for enhancement, purchase or development of wetlands.
-If you have a proposal to create or enhance a large area of wetland we may be able to assist you obtain funding.
+If you have a proposal to create or enhance a large area of wetland we may be able to assist you to obtain funding.